AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
+The Global aspect may only be specified for the initial declaration of a
+   subprogram (which may be a declaration, a body or a body stub).

+#.
 A ``global_item`` shall denote an entire object [which must be a variable] or
    a state abstraction.